 current ferry information.

+Washington State Ferries now has a reservation system which will make your round trip to Orcas much more predictable.
 You must a) make a reservation both ways and b) arrive at least a half hour prior to your intended sailing.
 At least 90% of the ferry space is reserved for reservations, which means that only 10% of the ferry is available for those without a reservation who show up (really early!) prior to boarding.
 For those planning to come in the summer, when reservations can be harder to get the closer you are to your travel dates, WSF makes reservations available in "tiers", or pre-departure windows.
-You can read about how the process works here; the bottom line is that you are encouraged to make a reservation as soon as you know when you are traveling, which could be months in advance.
+The bottom line is that you are strongly encouraged to make a reservation as soon as you know when you are traveling, which could be months in advance.

 For real time information, you can look at the current status of the Anacortes ferry terminal parking lot.